devacse/showpass/README.md

 # showpass

-Sometimes we need to view the password on the login page for some reason.
-This chrome extension will help you to view password on the page.
+Help you to view | copy password from password fields.

-This extension is unpacked and still in development.
+This extension is still in development.

 ###### To Install